|Site Map | Bulletin Home | Temple University|

 1. They receive prior permission from their Temple school or college

 1. Prior permission to take courses elsewhere may be granted by the student's academic advisor after a review of the student's request and academic program.
-Advisors will not approve requests from matriculated Temple students to take courses at other institutions within commuting distance of Temple unless there is a compelling academic justification.
+Advisors will not approve requests from matriculated Temple students to take courses at other institutions within commuting distance (50 miles) of Temple unless there is a compelling academic justification.

 To receive prior permission to take courses elsewhere, students must be in good academic standing.
 Permission is rescinded if the student's GPA falls below 2.0 or the student is placed on academic warning or probation.
-During the semester prior to the one in which they wish to take the course(s) elsewhere, students must fill out a request for permission form obtained from their Academic advisor and return it to the advisor with a copy of the official course description(s) from the school at which they wish to take the course.
+During the semester prior to the one in which they wish to take the course(s) elsewhere, students must fill out a Request for Permission form obtained from their academic advisor, and return it to the advisor with a copy of the official course description(s) from the school at which they wish to take the course.
 For courses intended to fulfill requirements in a student's major, written approval from the departmental coordinating advisor must accompany the form.

 Once a student has received prior permission and taken a course elsewhere, the student must have an official transcript from that institution sent to the student's Temple advising office before the beginning of the following semester.

 As with all courses accepted in transfer, only courses passed with a grade of C- or higher are granted transfer credit.
 See Admissions: Transfer Credit.

 2. Study abroad programs.
 For information about Temple study abroad programs, see International Programs and Study Abroad.
 For information about receiving permission to study abroad through another institution, see Study Abroad Approval Procedures for Non-Temple Programs.

 Go to the Measurement and Research Center website at www.temple.edu/marc/placements.html for details.